bensi94/week3/WEEK3.md

 #### The API and Load test run in my build pipeline on Jenkins and everything is cleaned up afterwards

 The test are run on the jenkins instance in the pipeline, and the process killed after running.
+And the postgres continer is also killed after the tests.

 #### My test reports are published in Jenkins